kimjev-webdev/theenglishstudiocorvetto/TESTING.md

 - Codebase validated where applicable (HTML/CSS), and forms & views tested end-to-end.
 - The website owner was the primary manual tester recorded herin.
 Other informal manual testers were enlisted and provided feedback on their experience, their findings are not recorded.
+- privacy.html, 500.html, and 404.html are not included in the testing process.
 - A detailed bug/change log is maintained in **BUGLOG.md**.

 ---